fireship-io/fireship.io/hugo/content/lessons/realtime-presence-angular-firebase/index.md

 1. {{< prereq "install-angular" >}}
 1. {{< prereq "install-angularfire" >}}
 1. You should have a working user auth system in place.
-Most of the relevent code for the auth service is shown below, however I recommend following [Firebase Authentication System](https://fireship.io/lessons/angularfire-google-oauth/) lesson first.
+Most of the relevant code for the auth service is shown below, however I recommend following [Firebase Authentication System](https://fireship.io/lessons/angularfire-google-oauth/) lesson first.

 ## Step 1: Listen to the Realtime DB Connection